MicrosoftDocs/entra-docs/docs/includes/governance/governance-workday-to-active-directory.md

 #### When processing a new hire from Workday, how does the solution set the password for the new user account in Active Directory?

 When the on-premises provisioning agent gets a request to create a new AD account, it automatically generates a complex random password designed to meet the password complexity requirements defined by the AD server and sets this on the user object.
-This password is not logged anywhere.
+This password isn't logged anywhere.

 #### Does the solution support sending email notifications after provisioning operations complete?

-No, sending email notifications after completing provisioning operations is not supported in the current release.
+No, sending email notifications after completing provisioning operations isn't supported in the current release.

 <a name='does-the-solution-cache-workday-user-profiles-in-the-azure-ad-cloud-or-at-the-provisioning-agent-layer'></a>